 Report a concern about an adult

-We will decide if we need to investigate and if the person you’re worried about needs protection or support.
+We decide if we need to investigate if the person you’re worried about needs protection or support.
 We aim to contact you within one working day if we need to talk about what has happened.

 If we contact the person you’re worried about, we listen to them and help identify what will make them feel safer.
 We try to agree on what needs to happen, involving them as much as possible in any decision to protect them.